How does the NASUWT support teachers in academies?

 Structural change does not of itself raise standards.
 There are outstanding academies and outstanding community and foundation schools.

-Academies have freedom to vary the curriculum and there are concerns that this has led to the narrowing of the curriculum in some schools and the loss of subjects, particularly creative subjects and the arts.
+Academies have freedom to vary the curriculum and there are concerns that this has led to a narrowing of the curriculum in some schools and a loss of subjects, particularly creative subjects and the arts.

-Some academies have made decisions about costs of school uniform and equipment and educational opportunities offered by the school which have become cost-prohibitive for some families.
+Some academies have made decisions about school uniform and equipment and educational opportunities offered by the school which have become cost-prohibitive for some families.